 This is because phthalates are endocrine disruptors, and they affect testosterone and, it now seems, estrogen.

-This might be another argument in favor of organic food, as these chemicals are sometimes used in pesticides.
+This might be another argument in favour of organic food, as these chemicals are sometimes used in pesticides.
 Even better if there’s no packaging!